kolyaventuri/quantified-self-express/README.md

 ### Running Quantified self

-Quantified Self is an Express.JS, and can therefore be run simply by using the `npm start` command.
+Quantified Self is an Express.JS app, and can therefore be run simply by using the `npm start` command.
 This will start the server on `localhost:3000`
 If you are using a process manager like pm2, you can run the app with `pm2 start ./bin/www --name="Quantified Self"` from the application root.

 **Please run or deploy the [frontend service](https://github.com/kolyaventuri/qs-express-fe) in order to interact with the application as an end user.**